JakubesP/server-finder-app/README.md

 <p align="center">
   <img src="https://github.com/JakubesP/server-finder-app/blob/main/logo.png?raw=true">
 </p>

 ## About

 Server finder is a simple application to check information about public servers.
 I wrote it for demonstration purposes.
+You can check [demo].

 The project uses:
 - [vue.js]